Skip to Content

 log_level trace

 Check the application log file to find detailed logs.
-You can find the path by checking the system_folder in /usr/local/etc/ezlogin/ez.conf file as above.
-The path would be /{system folder}/applicaton/logs/
+The path can be found by checking the system_folder in the /usr/local/etc/ezlogin/ez.conf file.
+It will be /{system folder}/application/logs/.